vineeshvk/calent/README.md

 ## How to run
 In the directory containing the extracted files, run `flutter run` command, with a debugging device connected.

-The `flutter` commands require Flutter SDK to pythonbe installed.
+The `flutter` commands require Flutter SDK to be installed.